JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☑︎ on launch, adds MS_SCRIPT_DIR and MS_EXE_DIR to the environment variables, as well as MS_IMPORT_PATH if not already defined
   - ☑︎ new `import` intrinsic now searches directories in MS_IMPORT_PATH for the import module and imports them, just like Mini Micro
   - ☑︎ binaries ship with a set of core libraries similar to /sys/lib in Mini Micro, including dateTime
+  - ☐ rename linux package to miniscript-linux.tar.gz, so it will unpack more easily

 - **Documentation**
   - ☐ document `super` in the Quick Reference